Xyce/Xyce/INSTALL.md

 ### Ubuntu

-Ubuntu releases 17.10 through the 19.x (including 18.04), have a broken version of Open MPI in their package repositories.
+Ubuntu releases 17.10 through the 19.x series (including 18.04), have a broken version of Open MPI in their package repositories.
 The broken Open MPI was fixed in Ubuntu 20.04.

-On the problem releases, the packaged version of Open MPI in the package repositories is compiled with the `--enable-heterogeneous` option, which breaks MPI's standard compliance and causes Xyce to fail on some problems.
+In the problem releases, the packaged version of Open MPI in the repositories is compiled with the `--enable-heterogeneous` option, which breaks MPI's standard compliance and causes Xyce to fail on some problems.

-If you are running a version of Ubuntu that has this issue, the only workaround is to uninstall the OpenMPI package and build OpenMPI from source yourself, without the `--enable-heterogeneous` option.
+If you are running a version of Ubuntu that has this issue, the only workaround is to uninstall the OpenMPI package and build OpenMPI from source, yourself, without the `--enable-heterogeneous` option.
 Comment 11 of the [Launchpad bug report](https://bugs.launchpad.net/ubuntu/+source/openmpi/+bug/1731938/comments/11) contains instructions for how to rebuild and install Open MPI using the Debian